NickBirks/softeng19/ms/index.md

     The `tracker init --remote` version of the `init` subcommand should print to the screen the project key.

-1. The `switch`, `start`, and `stop` commands should still work regardless of whether a project is local or remote.
+1. The `switch`, `start`, `stop`, and `labels` commands should still work regardless of whether a project is local or remote.

 1. Add a subcommand named `show`.  `show` should print the name of the current project.
 If the current project is remote, it should also print the project key.

+You can abandon the `summary` subcommand for this milestone.
+We will come back to it in a future milestone.

+All work will be done in a new "clean" GitHub repository with your new team name (e.g., https://github.com/jbshep/softeng19-liger).
+The client code and server code should both reside in your new repo.
+You should keep the client and server code in separate Python modules, and also use modules to share common code between the client and server.
+You will note, for example, that the Web server application code resides in a module named `trolog.server`.

+You will always need to keep up your README.md file.
+It should maintain instructions for installing and running your code (both the client and the server), as well as running your tests.